 Indian and Welsh Higher Education – more similarities than you think!

 Undergraduate Study - Shorter, specialist degrees- Similar to India, degrees in Wales are three years in duration for a standard Bachelor’s degree.
 This is the same for the rest of the UK, except Scotland.

 Postgraduate Study - In the UK a Master’s degree is one year in duration, compared to India where Master degrees are two years in duration.
-Note that a one-year masters in the UK is not recognised in India.
+A one-year masters in the UK is now recognised in India.

 Affordability – cheap and convenient - comparative to the rest of the UK, tuition fees for most degrees in Wales start at around £11,000 per year (for a 3-year degree) before any scholarships.
 Students from India have access to a number of scholarships at each of the Welsh universities, and many universities partner with various funding bodies.
 The cost of living is affordable and significantly lower than the rest of the UK.
 Many students plan to stay in Wales for four years, completing both a bachelor’s and masters’ degree in that time.